Work Day & Barn Dance

 We love farm volunteers!
 The workday begins at 1 pm at the Amah Mutsun Tribal Band's Native Garden, located behind Pie Ranch's Roadside Barn.
 Later you can join our farmers in the production fields or continue working in the Native Garden.
 Farm projects change each month with the passing of the season.
 These tips will help prepare you:

-Meet your tour guide at the Roadside barn and submit payment with our farmstand employee before your tour.
+Meet your tour guide at the Roadside barn and check-in.
 Our tour discusses our sustainable agricultural practices, ranges over the entire 27 acres of the farm, takes folks in to peek at the historic Steele Ranch buildings, visits the goats, cows, chickens, and pigs and when possible includes sampling from the fields.

-The Dance lasts 3 hours and features the County Line Pickers (Jim Davies, bass; Joni Davies, guitar; Hide Kawatsure, mandolin; Jason Lampel, banjo; Luke Abbott and Nancy Vail, fiddles) with caller Andy Wilson to lead the do-si-dos and more!
+The Dance lasts 3 hours and features the County Line Pickers (Jim Davies, bass; Joni Davies, guitar; Hide Kawatsure, mandolin; Jason Lampel, banjo; Luke Abbott and Nancy Vail, fiddles) with caller Erik Hoffman to lead the do-si-dos and more!

 To encourage a friendly family atmosphere and encourage safe driving out on Hwy 1, the potluck and barn dance are alcohol-free events.
-Please register using the "Sign Up" button at the top of this page and note that we can only accommodate groups of 10 or less.
-Our office is closed on Saturday and Sunday so the latest RSVP we can accept is the Friday before the barndance, by 3pm.
+Our office is closed on Saturday and Sunday so the latest RSVP online we can accept is the Thursday before the barndance, by 3pm.